 I try to blend traditional techniques, modern pop culture themes, and new experiments into a composition that will evoke the same sense of wonder and endless possibility that I experience when I look into the night sky.

 Sarah is originally from Littleton, Colorado.
 She spent her formative years in the Rocky Mountains, and her teenage years and early 20’s traveling around the country attending concerts, markets, art shows and festivals.
 In 2002 she, her brother Chris and her Father all moved to Alabama to be closer to family.
 She decided that was the perfect time to pursue her passion with her Art.
 She enrolled with a local community college for an Associates Degree in Studio Art, and enrolled with The Art Institute for a Bachelor’s Degree in Graphic Design.
-After graduation, she moved to the beautiful and art filled city of Huntsville, Alabama where she has a working studio and gallery on the second floor, south side of the old historic Lowe Mill Arts and Entertainment Center, the largest privately owned arts facility in the United States.
+After graduation, she moved to the beautiful and art filled city of Huntsville, Alabama where she has a working studio and gallery in the Flying Monkey Arts Center on the second floor, south side of the old historic Lowe Mill Arts and Entertainment building, the largest privately owned arts facility in the United States.